sarvsav/ama/README.md

 - :question: Support questions are better asked on Stack Overflow.
 - :blush: Be nice, civil and polite.
 - :heart_eyes: If you include at least one emoji in your question, the feedback will probably come faster.
+- :star: If you are happy with my answer.
+Please give a star to this repository.

 ## 📍 Find Me